 For further information about the CYP Workstream or if you'd like to get involved, please contact Sam Rostom (Programme Director) via email@example.com.

 In line with the National Maternity Review and the principles of the Better Births report (which sets out the NHS England vision for the planning, design and safe delivery of maternity services), the NCL Local Maternity System has been designated by NHSE as a Better Births Early Adopter site, and is transforming maternity services for local women and their families.

 Following an extensive process of stakeholder engagement, Clinical Lead for Community Services Logan Van Lessen (Consultant Midwife, The Whittington Hospital) has developed plans for two community midwifery hubs in NCL.
-Both hubs are to be situated in existing Children’s Centres, one at the Harmood Children’s Centre in Haringey and one at the Park Lane Children’s Centre in Camden.
+Both hubs are to be situated in existing Children’s Centres, one at the Harmood Children’s Centre Camden in and one at the Park Lane Children’s Centre in Haringey.

 The hubs will each provide locally based care to cohorts of around 100 women, and will ensure maximum alignment with existing services, such as health visiting and Early Years provision.
-The Haringey Hub launched on the 11th of April and is now open to recruitment for midwives and the allocation of service users.
-The Camden hub will launch in May 2018 and further hubs are likely to follow in due course.
+The Camden hub launched on the 11th of April and is now open to recruitment for midwives and the allocation of service users.
+The Haringey Hub will launch in September 2018 and further hubs are likely to follow in due course.